Matchfit Interviews: Allie Long

 Wednesday’s are the days I choose to do extra as well.
 If Tuesday I feel like I am still recovering from the game then Wednesday’s are the days I do extra both on field and in the gym.

-As always, everything I do is to feel my absolute best come game day.
-In season, that is my number one priority.
 When we have international break I am with team USA where we are monitored very closely.
 Sometimes we get some time after training but the coaches main concern is preparing for the game and make sure we feel our best.

 Out of season is a completely different story.
 At the end of my season I take a two week break and during that time I analyze my game.
 Where am I weak?
 Strong?
 Need to get better at?
 What do I want to look like when I play?
 Etc.

 According to my specific goals I break up each day with a specific focus to my goals.
 I make sure to listen to my body and give myself a off day but at the same time on the days I train, I push my self.
-I want to be the best in the world and I try to develop my game in accordance to what the best in the world at my position looks like.

 What extra training do you think has given you the biggest improvement in performance?

-The extra training that has given me the best outcome is playing in different futsal leagues with guys only.
-Most are from a Hispanic dissent and they are so good.
 I want to think 3 steps ahead of my opponent and to do that I need to be forced to make decisions quicker and technically be able to pull it off.

 Playing in these leagues have given me this unique repetition in being uncomfortable and forcing me to think faster.
 No other female in the NWSL or US women’s national team plays in the leagues I do.